intel-lab-lkp/linux/Documentation/virt/kvm/x86/msr.rst

 	steal:
 		the amount of time in which this vCPU did not run, in nanoseconds.
-Time during which the vcpu is idle, will not be reported as steal time.
+This includes the time during which the host is suspended.
+Time during which the vcpu is idle, might not be reported as steal time.
+The case where the host suspends during a VM migration might not be accounted if VCPUs aren't entered post-resume, because KVM does not currently support suspend/resuming the associated metadata.
+A workaround would be for the VMM to ensure that the guest is entered with KVM_RUN after resuming from suspend.

 	preempted:
 		indicate the vCPU who owns this struct is running or